 We have proven that $p$ is minimal.
 The ``moreover" clause now follows by applying the Zilber trichotomy as it is manifested in $\DCF_0$.
-That trichotomy says that exactly one of the following must hold: \begin{itemize} \item[(i)] $p$ is trivial; \item[(ii)] $p$ is nonorthogonal to the generic type of the Manin kernel $\mathcal G$ of a simple abelian variety over $\acl(A)$ that does not descend to the constants; or, \item[(iii)] $p$ is nonorthogonal to the constants. \end{itemize} This is originally an unpublished theorem of Hrushovski and Sokolovic~\cite{HrSo}.
+That trichotomy says that exactly one of the following must hold: \begin{itemize} \item[(I)] $p$ is geometrically trivial; \item[(II)] $p$ is nonorthogonal to the generic type of the Manin kernel $\mathcal G$ of a simple abelian variety over $\acl(A)$ that does not descend to the constants; or, \item[(III)] $p$ is nonorthogonal to the constants. \end{itemize} This is originally an unpublished theorem of Hrushovski and Sokolovic~\cite{HrSo}.
 Published references and explanations can be found in various places, see for example the discussion around Fact~4.1 of~\cite{isolated}.

-We first point out that $D_3$ rules out case~(ii).
-Indeed, assuming we are in case~(ii), and setting $q$ to be the nonforking extension of $p$ to $Aa$, it would follow that $q$ is interalgebraic with the generic type $r$ of $\mathcal G$ over $Aa$.
+We first point out that $D_3$ rules out case~(II).
+Indeed, assuming we are in case~(II), and setting $q$ to be the nonforking extension of $p$ to $Aa$, it would follow that $q$ is interalgebraic with the generic type $r$ of $\mathcal G$ over $Aa$.
 This is because both~$q$ and~$r$ would be modular minimal types, and for such types weak orthogonality implies orthogonality (see~\cite[Corollary~2.5.5]{gst}).
 As $p$ satisfies $D_3$, $q$ satisfies $D_2$, and hence Lemma~\ref{noweakfibrations} implies that $r$ is a finite cover of~$q$, say $\pi:r\to q$.
 Given $g\models r$, since $\mathcal G$ has finite $n$-torsion, $ng$ also realises $r$ for all $n$, and hence we can find $n>1$ such that $\pi(g)\neq\pi(ng)$.
 But these two elements are distinct realisations of $q$ that are dependent over $Aa$.
 It follows that $\{a,\pi(g),\pi(ng)\}$ witnesses the failure of $p$ to satisfy~$D_3$.

-We must, therefore, be in case~(i) or~(iii); either $p$ is trivial or it is nonorthogonal to the constants.
-In the trivial case, $D_2$ already implies $D_m$ for all $m$, as desired.
-So it remains to consider the case of a minimal type nonorthogonal to the constants.
-We will show, and this will suffice, that in this case $D_4$ fails.
+We must, therefore, be in case~(I) or~(III); either $p$ is geometrically trivial or it is nonorthogonal to the constants.
+In the trivial case, $D_2$ already implies $D_m$ for all $m$, and so $p$ is completely disintegrated.
+So it remains to consider the case when $p$ is nonorthogonal to the constants, and show that $D_4$ fails.

 Indeed, from nonorthogonality to the constants, and using $D_2$, exactly as in the proof of Proposition~\ref{c2internal}, we conclude that $p$ is actually $\C$-internal and either interdefinable with the generic type of the constants or weakly $\C$-orthogonal.
 In the former case $D_2$ would clearly fail, so $p$ is weakly $\C$-orthogonal.
 It follows that $S:=p(\U)$ is a strongly minimal homogeneous space for the binding group action.
 These are completely classified (see, for example,~\cite[Fact~1.6.25]{gst}), and it follows from that classification that if $\overline a=(a_1,a_2,a_3)\models p^{(3)}$ then the nonforking extension of $p$ to $A\overline a$ is not weakly orthogonal to $\C$.
 This gives rise to an $A\overline a$-definable function $f:X\to\C$ where $X\subseteq S\setminus\{a_1,a_2,a_3\}$ is cofinite, $f(X)$ is cofinite, and the fibres of~$f$ are finite.
 Let $c\in f(X)\cap\mathbb Q$ and choose any $a_4\in f^{-1}(c)$.
 Then $a_4\in\acl(A\overline a)$, and hence $(a_1,a_2,a_3,a_4)$ witnesses the failure of $D_4$. \end{proof}